teddygallion/cocktail-builder-frontend/README.md

 - Protected routes for authorized users

 ## 📝 Sources & Credits
-- The Fonts are from Google Fonts
+- The fonts are from Google Fonts
-- Photos and Icons are from Canva [Canva](www.canva.com)
+- Photos and icons are from [Canva](https://www.canva.com)

 ## 🔮 Future Improvements
 🔹 Allow users to upload cocktail images